INTERDISCIPLINARY TAP DANCE ARTIST

 August 2018, Exploratory Workshop (Austin, TX)

-Love, Jones, and an ensemble of Black artists, thinkers, and collaborators pair movement, rhythm, music, text, and voice with a distinct millennial hip-hop sensibility to create and live in their own metaphysical Black utopia.
-The piece, driven by rhythm tap and contemporary dance, reclaims the Black cultural archive and enlivens spirited visions of futurity through a queer and feminist lens.
+Love and an ensemble of artists, thinkers, and collaborators pair movement, rhythm, music, text, and voice with a distinct millennial hip-hop sensibility to create and live in their own metaphysical utopia.
+The piece moves through the Black cultural archive and enlivens spirited visions of futurity through an intersectional lens.
 DOPE FIT! is performed entirely to live-mixed and looped tap dance, body percussion, and triggered drum sample compositions.

-The development of DOPE FIT! began during a week-long workshop in August 2018, made possible by The Cohen New Works Festival Go!
-Grant.
+The development of DOPE FIT! began during a week-long workshop in August 2018, made possible by a Go!
+Grant from The Cohen New Works Festival.
+The premiere version of DOPE FIT! was a choreographic collaboration between Love and dance Kaitlyn B. Jones.

 Learn more here.